 The SIBMAS is a range of Belgian 6X6 armored vehicles, including a 6x6 amphibious armored personnel carrier and fire-support vehicle.
-SIBMAS was developed during the 1970s as a private venture by BN Constructions Ferroviaires et Metalliques together with the German company MAN.
+SIBMAS was developed during the mid-1970s as a private venture by BN Constructions Ferroviaires et Metalliques together with the German company MAN.
 The SIBMAS armored vehicle was intended primarily for export to the countries of Southeast Asia and Latin America.
 The first prototype was built in 1976.
 Externally and in layout, the vehicle is very similar to the South African BMP Ratel.

 The SIBMAS carries a crew of three plus eleven passengers and is armed with a 90 mm Cockerill Mk III gun, a coaxial 7.62 mm machine gun and an anti-aircraft 7.62 mm machine gun.
 It has a top speed of 100 kmh and a range of 1000 km.

 The vehicle could be configured for a wide variety of roles.
 A wide range of turret and armament can be fitted including machine guns, cannon and guns up to 90mm in calibre.
 The SIBMAS AFSV-90 variant still has the capability to carry combat troops.
 It can still fulfil the IFV role, but the total number of troops that can be carried decreases due to the 90mm ammunition storage.
 The Troop compartment has three entry doors, one each side and one at the rear.
 There is a roof hatch as well as firing ports and vision device for the occupants.